 The default processing mode in MySQL Enterprise Backup 3.8 and higher, employing multiple threads for different classes of internal operations (read, process, and write).
-See Section 1.2, "Overview of Backup Types" for an overview, Section 20.10, "Performance / Scalability / Capacity Options" for the relevant mysqlbackup options, and Chapter 13, Performance Considerations for MySQL Enterprise Backup for performance guidelines and tips.
+See Section 1.2, "Overview of Backup partial backup partial restore

+Types" for an overview, Section 20.10, "Performance / Scalability / Capacity Options" for the relevant mysqlbackup options, and Chapter 13, Performance Considerations for MySQL Enterprise Backup for performance guidelines and tips.